Effect-TS/effect/.changeset/blue-cows-give.md

 Refactors the `Prompt.custom` constructor to make it easier to create custom `Prompt`s.

-The `Prompt.custom` constructor reates a custom `Prompt` from the specified initial state and handlers.
+The `Prompt.custom` constructor allows for creation of a custom `Prompt` from the provided initial state and handlers.

 ```ts
 export const custom: <State, Output>(